Federico-Taborda/Note-Api-REst-App/readme.md

 2. Install dependencies with `npm install`

-# Run the proyect
+3. For run the app just use the command: `npm run start`.

-For run the app just use the command: `npm run start`.
+# Develop

 For run the app in mode development use the command: `npm run dev`.